KarmaYama/cleansh/cleansh/COMMANDS.md

 ## 10\.
 Docker & Log Sanitization Scenarios

-This is where `cleansh` shines for operational security.
-We'll simulate a scenario where a container generates sensitive logs, and `cleansh` intercepts and sanitizes them.
+This is where `CleanSH` shines for operational security.
+We'll simulate a scenario where a container generates sensitive logs, and `CleanSH` intercepts and sanitizes them.

 ### Prerequisites: